The King of Fighters '94: Development

+SNK game designer Takashi Nishiyama brought Masanori Kuwahashi into the company after seeing his work in Irem and would turn him into the game's director.
+Initially a movie fan, Kuwahashi ended up being more interested by gaming.
+His first work in SNK was Baseball Stars Professional where he met Toyahisa Tanabe who would become the series' battle designer.
+The game programmer was Shinichi Shimizu who echoed problems that back during the early 1990s there were not many studies with game designers.
 According to an interview with veteran designers of The King of Fighters series, the prototype version of the game was a Double Dragon-style side-scrolling beat 'em up, titled Survivor.
 It would only use core characters from the Art of Fighting and Fatal Fury series, specifically allowing players to play Robert Garcia and Terry Bogard for location testing.
 However, the idea was eventually abandoned.
-Since SNK were attached to the idea of the two-series crossover, they eventually agreed to make their idea into a fighting game.
-Characters from Ikari Warriors and Psycho Soldier were also added to the roster.
+Since SNK were attached to the idea of the two-series crossover, they eventually agreed to make their idea into an all-star fighting game.
+Vintage characters from Ikari Warriors and Psycho Soldier were also added to the roster.
 The concept of a three-man team was one of the ideas kept from the side-scrolling version.
 The title "The King of Fighters" was re-used from the subtitle of the first Fatal Fury game, Fatal Fury: King of Fighters.

 The King of Fighters series director Toyohisa Tanabe asserted that the Art of Fighting and Fatal Fury fighters were added specifically for adults, and the newer KOF characters were aimed to appeal to younger and newer audiences.
 Characters such as Benimaru Nikaido and Chang Koehan were added to have an off-beat variety to the cast, which he has previously deemed to be too serious.
+The team aimed to compete with the Street Fighter fighting game series by providing a team based system in response to the single fighters from Capcom's games.
+This led to the desire of a total of 24 playable characters even if it felt exaggerated by gaming back then.
 SNK artist C.A.C Yamasaki commented that although the lead programmer thought the game would not sell well, he believed it would eventually become popular.
 Ten people arrived at the first location test, but larger numbers came to subsequent tests.
 The SNK staff also had troubles with advertising the game due to a lack of money and some of their ads were noted to be of a poor quality.